jenkins-x/jx-docs/content/en/docs/v3/getting-started/gke.md

 *  <a href="https://github.com/jx3-gitops-repositories/jx3-terraform-gke/generate" target="github" class="btn bg-primary text-light">Create Git Repository</a>

-* Note: Ensure **Owner** is the name of the Git Organisation that will hold the GitOps repositories used for Jenkins X.
+* Note: Ensure **Owner** is the Git Organisation that will hold the GitOps repositories used for Jenkins X.

 * `git clone` the new repository and `cd`  into the git clone